I am growing very tired of Americans calling violent coups unprecedented in their country.

 Hello 1873 and 1874?

 Ring any bells yet, or is there a feeling of denial?
+See also this correlative map of massacres:

 Many violent coups were perpetrated by white nationalists after civil war who were angry about losing in 1865 and angry that black and brown people gained rights; coups manifested in attacks on anti-racist Americans to prevent them from reaching or holding public office.